DerfJagged/reddit-blackout-scheduler/README.md

 - Click on "Open Bash console here" and wait for the console to finish initilizing.
 - Type in `python3 -m pip install praw -U --user`.
 - Type in `python3 blackout.py` to run the script.

+*Disclaimer: I created this tool for myself because I moderate 100+ subreddits and I'm lazy.
+I am not liable if something goes wrong.
+Protest responsibly!*